Albanian piracy: 18th century

 Throughout the 18th century, Venice complained that their economy was harmed because privateers of Ulcinj were smuggling and taking advantage of the fact that Venice demanded high taxes for the transportation of goods attracting merchants to Albania.

 At the end of the 18th century, after the withdrawal of the French government from Levant, Greek ships were given patents or passports, liberating them from cartaz, from the Grand Master of Malta and Greek notables.
 However, these passports were resold to the pirates of Ulcinj who would use these passes at the corsair city of Tripoli.
 Privateers and governors of Ulcinj protected the pirates and Venice complained vehemently as their economy was severely damaged.

-On July 12, 1700, there was a complaint sent from Pontchartrain, the consul of the French consulate in Constantinople (1668-1708) to the Chamber of Commerce of Marseilles (Chambre de Commerce) after a certain Chateauneuf restituted a ship after it had been stolen by the Dulcignotes.
+On July 12, 1700, there was a complaint sent from Pontchartrain, the consul of the French consulate in Constantinople (1668–1708), to the Chamber of Commerce of Marseilles, after a certain Chateauneuf restituted a ship after it had been stolen by the Dulcignotes.
 Another letter was sent on August 4, 1700, complaining that the Chamber of Commerce had not yet repaid the consul in Constantinople after the French barque was taken by the Dulcignotes.
 A third letter was sent on August 24, 1700, once again demanding that the Chamber pay the sum for the barque of Dulcigno so that Constantinople could balance the accounts for the year.
 Eventually, the Chamber responded on June 13, 1701, that the receipt was acknowledged on March 2 and that the Chamber had begun working the case of Dulcigno as it now had turned into a dispute between France and Constantinople which resulted in the refusal of a payment.

 In 1714, a Christian merchant from the court of the Pasha of Scutari confided to the Neapolitan consul in Ragusa, Giovanbattista Vlaichi, that the Dulcignotti had obtained permission to plunder the ships of the Papacy, Maltese and Puglia.
 On November 12, 1715, the Dulcingotti captured a ship with an imperial banner, on the island of Lastovo, Croatia, and brought it to Ulcinj.
-On May 1712, the Dulcignotti plundered the towns of Armeri and Terranova, where 32 people were captured.
+In May 1712, the Dulcignotti plundered the towns of Armeri and Terranova, where 32 people were captured.
 Again, in 1726, the Neapolitan consul Giovambattista Zicchi in Ragusa began to exert pressure on the Pasha of Albania due to the raids.

 On August 15, 1711, Venetian captain Carlo Miani proposed to poison the Albanian pirates.
 Between May and November 1726 the captain poisoned a kidney and met with Dulcignot pirate captain Bego Bolotti, but due to a misunderstanding the poisoned kidney was eaten by another sailor and the pirate escaped.

 According to archives from Vienna, between 1711 and 1712, the Dulcignoti plundered more than 500 sailors.